Book a consultation with our Experts & get good discounts on our online diet programs! Click here All our diet plans can be followed during Ramadan.

 Green Peas

-Green peas are one of the most nutritious leguminous vegetables rich in phytonutrients, minerals, vitamins and antioxidants.
+Green peas are one of the most nutritious leguminous vegetables rich in phytonutrients, minerals, vitamins & antioxidants.
 They can be added to soups, vegetables, rice, chaat etc.

 Health Benefits